 John Caius was born in Norwich and was educated at Norwich School.
 John Caius attended Gonville Hall, Cambridge, where he seems to have mainly studied divinity.
-After graduating Magister Artium he traveled to Italy where he studied under the celebrated Montanus and Vesalius at Padua.
+After graduating Magister Artium he traveled to Italy where he studied under the celebrated Johannes Baptista Montanus and Andreas Vesalius at Padua.
 He earned his degree as a physician at the University of Padua in 1541.
 He became a physician and was admitted as a fellow of the College of Physicians, of which he was for many years president.
 Then he visited Germany from 1543, his friend Conrad Gessner in Zurich, stayed in France and returned to England in 1545.

 Caius became physician to Edward VI, Queen Mary and Queen Elizabeth.
 He was then dismissed on account of his adherence to the Roman Catholic faith.
 He was incongruously accused both of atheism, and of keeping secretly a collection of ornaments and vestments for Roman Catholic use.
 The latter were found and burned in the College court.

 In 1557 Caius, at that time physician to Queen Mary, enlarged the foundation of his old college, changed the name from “Gonville Hall” to “Gonville and Caius College,” and endowed it with several considerable estates, adding an entire new court at the expense of £1,834.
 He accepted the mastership of the college 24 January 1559 on the death of Thomas Bacon, and held it until about a month before his own death.